michaleb/SFND_2D_Feature_Tracking/README.md

 ```

 ## 2. Keypoints
-Keypoints are salient points or points on interest in an image that can be used to track an object in the image through subsequent frames.
+Keypoints are salient points or points on interest in an image that are used to track an object in the image through subsequent frames.
 ### 2a.
 Keypoint Detection
 This is the process of detecting points of interest in an image where there are noticeable changes in features of the image.